ddl-wasanthag/domino-model-monitoring/README.md

 **Step1:**

-Open 2-Test-Prediction.ipynb, and run all cells to test the functionality of the prediction function and prediction data capture.
-This will provide an example of the structure and format of the prediction data recorded by Domino when this model is deployed as a Domino Model API
+Open `2-Test-Prediction.ipynb`, and run all cells to test the functionality of the prediction function and prediction data capture.
+This will provide an example of the structure and format of the prediction data recorded by Domino when this model is deployed as a Domino Model API.

 ### Generate Predictions
 In this section we will use a data-generation program to populate predictions so that we can see how the model monitor is performing.

 **Step1:**

-Open 3-Generate-Predictions.ipynb.
+Open `3-Generate-Predictions.ipynb`.
 Update MODEL_API_URL and MODEL_API_KEY (the access token) to match your newly published Model API. (you can find this in the overview tab of model API -> click on Python)

 **Step2:**